nepluno/libWetHair/README.md

 Dependencies
 --------------------
-libWetHair depends on following libraries (some of them have been included in the code base, marked with asterisk*):
+libWetHair depends on following libraries (some of them have been included in the code base, marked with an asterisk):

 - Eigen* (http://eigen.tuxfamily.org/)
 - RapidXML* (http://rapidxml.sourceforge.net)